alexacarlson/DeepDesign2019/README.md

 The information provided below is a basic introduction into using Paperspace to run the different image editing techniques and paperspace examples.

 ## THE BASICS OF PAPERSPACE:
-A Gradient Project is a collection of experiments, code, metrics, and artifacts.
+Gradient is a project management platform provided by Paperspace.
+We can use it to easily deploy deep learning models.
+Each of the folders listed in the previous sections can be considered a Gradient Project.
+A Gradient Project is a workspace for you to run Experiments and Jobs, store Artifacts (such as Models, code, and Model outputs), and manage Deployments (deployed models).
+We will be creating StandAlone Projects exclusively (vs. using the Gradient CLI).

 Projects can be created manually or automatically from a Job corresponding to the current working directory name.
 Experiments are used to create and start either a single Job or multiple Jobs (eg for a hyperparameter search or distributed training).
 Gradient Jobs are designed for executing code (such as training a deep neural network) on a CPU or GPU without managing any infrastructure.
 Jobs are part of a larger suite of tools that work seamlessly with Gradient Notebooks, and our Core product, which together form a production-ready ML/AI pipeline.